History of Białystok: Polish independence

 German authorities tried to isolate the population of the occupied areas such as Białystok from the newly established Polish state.
 Temporary eastern border reborn and Poland was to be insured by the Lithuanian-Belarusian Division of general Wacław Iwaszkiewicz and the Podlasie Division of general Antoni Lisowski organized in Biała Podlaska.
+On November 14, the arrival of the announced large Polish military detachment was expected.
+Instead, only 150 soldiers arrived from Łapy.
+This was a result of the rapidly changing international situation.
+On November 8th, a demarcation line was established, separating the emerging Polish state from the German forces remaining in the east, numbering over half a million soldiers.
+On November 24th, 1918, the provisions of the so-called Kaunas Agreement came into effect, under which the Białystok Voivodeship became part of the cordon between east and west.
+Also significant was the fact that Białystok was a key railway junction in the region, enabling the transport of German troops impending revolt over the coming months.

 From December 1918, the Polish government commissioner Ignacy Mrozowski resided in Białystok.
-He accepted it created in time German occupation Temporary City Committee (consisting of 16 local citizens, including 6 Poles), headed by Józef Karol Puchalski.
 However, the situation was difficult and troublesome.
 The Germans took away the entire archive, leaving the municipal cash register empty.
 In addition, the organizational structure of the German military authorities deepened and demoralized groups of soldiers roamed the city.

 A General Civil Commissioner was then appointed to the Military Board of the Eastern Borderlands, which was to be the highest civil instance in the discussed territories - ruling and executive.
-In the field, commissioners were assigned to individual armies as inspectors of the General Civilian Commissioner poviat commissioners were to administer the poviat.
+In the field, commissioners were assigned to individual armies as inspectors of the General Civilian Commissioner powiat commissioners were to administer the poviat.
 Maciej Jamontt became the district commissioner for the areas of Białystok, his competences extended to powiats: Białystok, Bielsk, Sokółka, Grodno and Wołkowysk.
 Augusta Cyfrowicz was appointed as commissioner of the Białystok Poviat, his deputy was Bolesław Szymański, and the government commissioner of Białystok, Napoleon Cydzik (he was to cooperate with the Provisional Municipal Committee, as well as prepare and conduct in the first municipal elections).